vinxieezihuang/knapsack-algorithm-comparison/README.md

 ---

 ## Problem Description
-The **0/1 Knapsack Problem** is a combinatorial optimization problem where each item must be either:
+The **0/1 Knapsack Problem** is a combinatorial optimization problem where each item must be either fully selected or fully rejected.
-- fully selected, or
-- fully rejected.

 Each item has:
 - a **weight**